 Also, many of the reading lights on the market are daylight temperature, as the color provides great contrast between black type on white or off-white paper, making it easier on the eyes to read.”
 Kukuk also says that daylight bulbs are popular in bathrooms, because they make it easier for women to see what their makeup will look like outdoors.

 That said, there’s no real need to replace your warm bulbs with daylight bulbs (which will kill the romantic mood in the evening and can make it tough for you to get to sleep).
-One option is to simply use the screen of your laptop or tablet to mimic this wavelength of light in the morning to get you ready for the day.
+One option would be to install color-tunable smart bulbs supported by apps that automatically adjust the brightness and color temperature according to the position of the sun.

 No matter what you do to change the light around you, remember that it will impact your mood and your overall health.
 “Light can even make your immune system work more effectively,” says Sally Augustin, Ph.D., a practicing environmental psychologist.